puppetlabs/puppet-docs/source/puppet/latest/man/agent.md

 <li><p>--enable:
 Enable working on the local system.
-This removes any lock file, causing 'puppet agent' to start managing the local system again (although it will continue to use its normal scheduling, so it might not start for another half hour).</p>
+This removes any lock file, causing 'puppet agent' to start managing the local system again However, it continues to use its normal scheduling, so it might not start for another half hour.</p>

 <p>'puppet agent' exits after executing this.</p></li>
 <li><p>--evaltrace: